vmagamedov/harness/docs/configuration.rst

 - ``(harness.wire).output = "..."`` - is a compile-time configuration of a wire,
   it describes which wire implementation you wish to use and other options

+.. note:: There is a more detailed explanation of a :doc:`wires`.

 Runtime Configuration
 ~~~~~~~~~~~~~~~~~~~~~